tanvir-ishraq/FAQ-assistant-bot-ML/README.md

 require minimum rasa 2.0

-create fresh bot with: rasa init
+create vanilla bot with: rasa init

 copy these files in project directory